fjarri-eth/pons/docs/api.rst

 ``pons`` exposes several types useful for testing applications that connect to Ethereum RPC servers.
 Not intended for the production environment.

-Install with the feature ``local-provider`` for it to be available.

 .. autoclass:: LocalProvider
    :show-inheritance:
    :members: disable_auto_mine_transactions, enable_auto_mine_transactions, take_snapshot, revert_to_snapshot